-u /n 0 The base name of the device driver for this device, as used in the war/sysgen/master.d database (see "Master Configuration Database" on page 55 and "How Names Are Used in Configuration" on page 264). , The number of the VME bus where the device is attached-the bus number in a Challenge or Onyx machine. ipl T The interrupt level at which the device causes interrupts, from 0 to 7.
-An 8-bit value between 1 and 254 that the device returns during an nterrupt acknowledge cycle.

-ctlr The "controller" number is simply an integer parameter that is passed to the device driver at boot time.
-It can be used for example to specify a logical unit number.
+bustype Specified as VME for VME devices.
+The VECTOR statement can be used for other types of buses as well. module The base name of the device driver for this device, as used in the /var/sysgen/master.d database (see "Master Configuration Database" on page 57 and "How Names Are Used in Configuration" on page 274). adapter The number of the VME bus where the device is attached-the bus number in a Challenge or Onyx machine. ipl The interrupt level at which the device causes interrupts, from 0 to 7. vector An 8-bit value between 1 and 254 that the device returns during an interrupt acknowledge cycle. ctlr The "controller" number is simply an integer parameter that is passed to the device driver at boot time.
+It can be used for example to specify a logical unit number. iospace, iospace2, iospace3 Each iospace group specifies the VME address space, the starting bus address, and the size of a segment of VME address space used by this device. probe or exprobe Specify a hardware test that can be applied at boot time to find out if the device exists.